RalfOGit/libspeedwire/README.md

 - https://github.com/RalfOGit/speedwire-router.

 The implementation comes with Doxygen comments.
 Thus you can use Doxygen to create the documentation.

+The software comes as is.
+No warrantees whatsoever are given and no responsibility is assumed in case of failure or damage being caused to your equipment.

 The simplest way to build this library together with your code is to checkout this library into a separate folder and use unix symbolic links (ln -s ...) or ntfs junctions (mklink /J ...) to integrate it as a sub-folder within your projects folder.